 You should be careful when you are using nitric acid because it is a very dangerous acid because it can cause harmful injuries to people.

 Due to release of H+ ions in the water, nitric acid show acidic properties and have low pH values in aqueous solutions.
 So nitric acid can emit hydrogen gas with metals.
 But due to oxidizing acid characteristics, this typical acid - metal reaction can be different than other acid - metal reactions.
-In next sections, you will learn about these reactions of nitric acid.
+In next sections of this tutorial, you will learn about these reactions of nitric acid.

 2H+ + 2e → H2